TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/azure-iot-hub/deployment.md

 Copy the generated API key and store it in a safe place, because you will need it in the next section.

+Leave the integration page open, as you will need to copy in your **Azure IoT Hub hostname** and **Azure IoT Hub access key** before saving the integration.

 ## Deploy Azure Resource Manager Template

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fttsiothubintegration.blob.core.windows.net%2Fintegration-releases%2Flatest%2Fmain.json" target="_blank" class="button is-primary">Deploy template</a>